Hollier

 The Hollier, also known as the Vincent-Hollier, was an automobile built in Chelsea and Jackson, Michigan by Charles Lewis, president of the Lewis Spring and Axle Company from 1915 to 1921.
 The Hollier was available originally with a V-8 engine of their own design.
 A later offering, starting in 1917, was powered by a six-cylinder Falls engine.
 Only open models were built.
-After the war ended, the company name was changed.
+The company name was changed in 1921 to the Hollier Automobile Company, so that when production ended, it did not impact on the parent company (Lewis Spring and Axle Company).